12. The Internet

 from pads and springs right up to bellows.

-Die Deutsche Konzertina A site devised by Martin Doering and
+Konzertina.org A site devised by Martin Doering and

-dedicated to the anglo concertina.
+dedicated to the concertina.

-The site used to be solely in German,
+The site is solely in German

 Don Nichols Home Page Very knowledgeable gentleman when it